sabzco/kubit-docs/docs/en/account/panel.md

 ### Events

-Through the **recent events** section, you can access Kubit's announcements.
+Through the **Recent events** section, you can access Kubit's announcements.
 In this section, organizational announcements (separated by each organization) and public announcements are visible.
 ![Panel: recent notices](recent-notices.png)

 ### Tickets

-The latest tickets submitted in the support service can be accessed through the **recent tickets** section.
+The latest tickets submitted in the support service can be accessed through the **Recent tickets** section.
 ![Panel: recent tickets](recent-tickets.png)